• 4,000 firms

 • Promoting values formation and employee retention

-Established in 2002, BPESA serves as South Africa’s national trade association and networking body for the BPO sector.
-Its mission is to create jobs and attract additional investment by promoting the potential of the BPO industry internationally.
+Founded in 2002, BPESA is South Africa’s national trade and networking body for BPO.
+So its mission is to create jobs and attract investment by promoting the sector abroad.
+It also focuses on skills and builds links with government bodies.
+As a result, it plays a key role in the growth of South Africa’s BPO industry.

-Global BPO Alliance stands as the pioneer in creating a worldwide BPO call center federation by uniting independent BPO providers from:
+Global BPO Alliance is a pioneer in building a worldwide BPO call center federation.
+So it unites independent BPO providers from:

 • Asia